Atra-Hasis

 Atra-Hasis is an 18th-century BC Akkadian epic, recorded in various versions on clay tablets and named for one of its protagonists, the priest Atra-Hasis ('exceedingly wise').
-The narrative has four focal points: An organisation of allied gods shaping Mesopotamia agriculturally; a political conflict between them, pacified by creating the first human couples; the mass reproduction of these humans; and a great deluge, as has been handed down many times in the different flood myths of the Near East and Levant.
-Perhaps the relic of a natural catastrophe in Mesopotamia caused by rising sea levels at the end of the last glacial period, localized flooding on the Euphrates, the flooding of the Black Sea, or ancient peoples attempting to explain fossils and remains of sea life found far inland, the epic links this flood with the intention of the upper gods to eliminate their artificial creatures.
+The narrative has its origins in Sumerian historiography and comprises four focal points: An organisation of allied upper and lower gods shaping Mesopotamia agriculturally; a political conflict between them, pacified by manufacturing of a first human couple to serve as their labour force; the human's mass reproduction within a few millennia; and a devastating deluge linked to the intention of the upper gods to destroy their imperfect artificial creatures.